wearerequired/composer-scripts/README.md

 # Composer Scripts

-A collection of useful Composer scripts used by required.
+A collection of useful Composer plugins used by required.

 ## Features